dukechem/SPROXFitting/README.md

 2.0  | Front-end rewrite to increase clarity
 2.1  | Peptide difference analysis intelligence increased (switched from hardcoded values to percentiles)
 2.2  | Fixed bug with peptide difference analysis that prevented some peptides from being identified as  significant
+2.3  | Updated GUI labels
+2.4  | Changed image paths to relative instead of absolute.